HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

   )
 }}

-There is a clear correlation between the page weight and largest contentful paint, the higher the page weight, the longer the time to LCP.
+There is a clear correlation between the page weight and Largest Contentful Paint, the higher the page weight, the longer the time to LCP.
 This is especially true for mobile devices with a much steeper curve.

 ### Cumulative Layout Shift (CLS)

-A good score for cumulative layout shift is 0.1 or less.
+A good score for [Cumulative Layout Shift](https://web.dev/articles/cls) is 0.1 or less.
 CLS over 0.25 is considered poor.
 On consideration to keep in mind when looking at this particular metric is it is especially affected by differences in lab and field data, as CLS is effectively measured across the whole life of a page, including interactions and scrolling, where lab tests can only capture the initial load.

 {{ figure_markup(
   image="cls-distribution-by-page-weight.png",